Skip to content

 1 / 1

-[Externally verified] The company uses devices such as social mapping and meetings with communities to prevent stakeholder conflict.
-The evidence is verified by third party assurance.
+[Externally verified] The company states that it uses techniques like social mapping, impact zoning, dissemination programmes, and meetings with communities to prevent stakeholder conflict.
+Information has been externally verified by SGS do Brasil Ltda.

 • Y